 The autonomic nervous system is a control system that acts largely unconsciously and regulates bodily functions such as the heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
 This system is the primary mechanism in control of the fight-or-flight response and the freeze-and-dissociate response.

 Note that it says that the system acts largely unconsciously.
 But we all know that conscious input can effect it, for example stage fright (butterflies in the stomach) which some experience as projectile vomiting!
 Experienced performers still get nervous before shows but their system has just learned to experience the adrenaline ride as excitement, instead of gut-rending panic attack.
-And novice performers, when faced with a large crowd for the first time, often let their nerves get the better of them, depsite "trying really hard" not to be nervous.
-It takes training and experience, not something that can be done "consciously" all at once.
+And novice performers, when faced with a large crowd for the first time, often let their nerves get the better of them, despite "trying really hard" not to be nervous.
+It takes training and experience, not something that can be done "consciously" all at once up front.

 However, we also know that we can have conscious control of our breath (duh!) but many of us do not use this to our advantage.
 That is part of why deep breathing for sustained periods of time, on a regular basis, can help stop our nervous system from freaking out.
 It really does work and it really is mind over matter.